DataBiosphere/tanagra/docs/generated/APPLICATION_CONFIG.md

 ### tanagra.auth.accessToken.publicKeyFile
 **required** String

-The PEM public key file name used to verify the JWT access token.
+Name of the PEM public key file in the 'resources/keys' directory used to verify the JWT access token.

 *Environment variable:* `TANAGRA_AUTH_ACCESS_TOKEN_PUBLIC_KEY_FILE`